Romeo Acop: Philippine general elections, 2016

 In 2016, the elections were held for seats in the House of Representatives.
 Acop ran unopposed for the 2nd District of Antipolo.
 Acop easily gained his third and final constitutional term with 128,309 votes.

 Philippine general elections, 2019

 In 2019, the elections were held for the seats in the House of Representatives.
 Acop was term-limited, and therefore could not run for a fourth term.
 His wife, Resurreccion Marrero Acop, ran in his stead, unopposed.
 She garnered 127,695 votes, and took office on June 30 that same year.

-Philippine general elections, 2019
+Philippine general elections, 2022

 Acop was elected to his fourth term as representative in 2022, unopposed.

-Career as Representative
+Career as representative

 Acop served his third three-year term as representative from 2016 to 2019.
-Acop was a member of eleven committees in the Philippine Congress, namely: Public Order and Safety (as Chairman), Appropriations, Health, Higher and Technical Education, Local Government, National Cultural Communities, Public Works and Highways, Southern Tagalog Development, Transportation, Veterans Affairs and Welfare and West Philippine Sea.
+Acop was a member of eleven committees in the Philippine Congress, namely: Public Order and Safety (as chair), Appropriations, Health, Higher and Technical Education, Local Government, National Cultural Communities, Public Works and Highways, Southern Tagalog Development, Transportation, Veterans Affairs and Welfare and West Philippine Sea.
 Acop authored or co-authored 63 House bills to date.